How to Change a Tire Step by Step

-- Place jack as designated by owners manual, or indicated under axle.
+- Place the jack as designated by the owners manual, or as indicated under the axle.

 Tip: Many new vehicles have a mark on the frame where the jack should go.
 Older vehicles may have impressions left from prior jackings.
 Refer to your manual.

-- Insert leverage arm of lug wrench into the point of leverage on the jack by sliding it through the corresponding holes.
+- Insert the leverage arm of the lug wrench into the point of leverage on the jack by sliding it through the corresponding holes.

 - Grab on to the head of the lug wrench, and begin turning clockwise.